-- 1 tablespoon Molasses (Sometimes I add this for depth and flavor, but it is up to you!)
+- 1 tablespoon Molasses (Add this for depth and flavor)

 - 1 cup Brown Sugar (This was in the original recipe, but I forgot to write it down and didn’t put it in.
 They were still tasty, so I consider this optional!)

-- Preheat oven to 375 degrees.
-Grease cookie sheets and set aside.
+- Preheat the oven to 375 degrees.
+Grease cookie sheets and set them aside.

-- Mix dry ingredients together in a large bowl and set aside.
+- Mix the dry ingredients together in a large bowl and set aside.

-- Cream the butter and sugar together, blend in the egg and vanilla extract.
+- Cream the butter (and optional sugar), and blend in the egg and vanilla extract.
 Mix well.

 - Drop by spoonfuls onto the greased cookie sheets and bake for 8-10 minutes.

-- When done, set the cookies on a rack to be frosted with maple drizzle and allow them to cool.
+- When done, set the cookies on a rack to cool for a few minutes before adding the drizzle.

-- Add the maple syrup (or rum, or brandy, or eggnog, or simple syrup…) and mix well.
+- Add the maple syrup and mix well.

-- Drizzle over the cooling cookies and let it set.
+- Drizzle over the cooling cookies and let them set.